Updated: Jun 20

 And, third, know your worth.
-It behooves us all to know exactly who we are – our abilities, strengths, passions, and challenges.
+It behooves us all to know exactly who we are – our abilities, values, strengths, passions, and challenges.
 In this manner, when we begin to question ourselves because of external influences or our own insecurities, we can pivot and face the mirror of truth we’ve created for ourselves, strike a power pose, then get out there and shine, advance, and lead.

 **A cautiously-happy update in statistics.
 We still have miles to go before we sleep.

 JOSCELYN A. DAVIS is a 25-year veteran in leadership and organization development.
 She is the President and CEO of JADE STRATEGIES, INC., a U.S.-based management consulting firm with proven expertise in developing extraordinary leaders, high-functioning professional teams, and sustainable organizational change.